DipodDP/wg_peer_qr/README.md

 ```shell
 git clone git@github.com:DipodDP/wg_peer_qr.git
 ```
+For ipv4 and ipv6 dualstack support use Wireguard `wg0.conf` like described in [Configuring server wg0 interface]({#wg0-config}).

+## Configuration

-go to clients dir:
+Then go to clients dir:

 ```shell
 cd /etc/wireguard/wg_peer_qr/clients
 ```
+and make copy of `..._template` files with removing `..._template` part in file name.

-Put in file `state` ip adress of the last peer in wg0.conf, or server IP if there is no peers added.
+Put in file `ipv4state` ip adress of the last peer in wg0.conf, or server local IP if there is no peers added.
 For new peers ip addresses will be added as +1 to last peer IP.

+Put in file `ipv6subnet` your ipv6 subnet, generated with [IPv6 Local Address Range Generator (dnschecker.org)](https://dnschecker.org/ipv6-address-generator.php).
+Last number in peer ipv6 adress equals ipv4 address.

 Open file `client.conf`: